Archan6el/Devvortex-Writeup-HackTheBox/README.md

 Since we are looking for user credentials, I start with the `sd4fg_users` table.
 From there, I'll go through all the other tables relating to users.

-Thankfully, I don't have to go through the other tables.
-When viewing the `sd4fg_users` table, I find 2 usernames and their corresponding password hashes.
+However, when viewing the `sd4fg_users` table, I find 2 usernames and their corresponding password hashes.
 One of the users just so happens to be our good friend Logan.
+Thankfully I won't have to go through all those other tables.

 ![image](https://github.com/Archan6el/Devvortex-Writeup/assets/91164464/fe03cfd1-7980-4232-bf7d-8ad1d1f63882)